 Eye Irrigating Solution

-Coming in bottles, these eyewashes are made up of sterile solution that you can use to clean your eyes.
+Coming in bottles, these eyewashes are made up of a sterile solution you can use to clean your eyes.
 For those moments when your eye feels irritated, or you have something stuck in your eye, and you just can’t seem to get it out, this is the solution.
 Literally.
 Pretty handy when clean water to flush your eye out isn’t available.

 Used mainly by paramedics and EMTs, trauma shears let you cut off clothing during emergency situations without accidentally stabbing the wounded with it.
 It’s designed to cut off clothing safely and quickly.